vmware-archive/hillview/docs/userManual.md

 # Hillview User Manual

-Hillview is a simple cloud-based spreadsheet program for browsing large data collections.
+[Hillview](https://github.com/vmware/hillview) is a simple cloud-based spreadsheet program for browsing large data collections.
 Currently the data manipulated is read-only.
 Users can sort, find, filter, transform, query, and chart data in some simple ways; several operations are performed easily using direct manipulation in the GUI.
-Hillview is designed to work on very large data sets (multi-million rows), complementing tools such as Excel.
+Hillview is designed to work on very large data sets (billions of rows), complementing tools such as Excel.

 Hillview attempts to provide fast data manipulation.
 The illusion of fast manipulation is provided by deferring work: Hillview only computes as much of the data as must be shown to the user.
 For example, when sorting a dataset, it only sorts the rows currently visible on the screen.
-Hillview performs all operations using a class of very efficient algorithms, called “Sketches”, which are constrained to compute with bounded memory over distributed data.
+Hillview performs all operations using a class of very efficient algorithms, called “sketches”, which are constrained to compute with bounded memory over distributed data.

 ## System architecture